tobek/headsoak/notes.md

 ### todo before jello launch

-- shift+enter should add tag to note and create new one
 - autocomplete tags: if score > something, offer "add new tag blah" first
 - autocomplete bug: you can't click on autocomplete suggestions with mouse - make sure to trigger select and also have cursor pointer. prob is probably that the input closes too quickly?
 - splash page with a tiny bit of info and demo